gitarcode/rules/rules/code-review/pr-summary.md

 Automatically enhance pull request descriptions with concise technical summaries of changes.

 ## When to Use This

+**Note:** This rule applies to PR close events as well.
+If a PR is being closed/merged and the summary is empty or inaccurate, still update it.
+This ensures all merged PRs have proper documentation for historical reference.

 ### Priority 1: Exclusions (Override Everything)